iliasnaamane/iliasnaamane/README.md

 ### Open Source

-Below lists a few of the open source projects I have been implementing around Kubernetes tooling.
+Below lists of a few of the open source projects I have been implementing/using around Kubernetes tooling.

 1. [Operator-SDK](https://github.com/iliasnaamane/operator-sdk)
 2.  [actions-runner-controller](https://github.com/actions/actions-runner-controller)